Table of Contents

 To attract a female, a male raises its head, spreads its tail feathers and begins a series of sways and bows.
 If a female likes what she sees, copulation will begin and the pair may mate for life.

 The white-breasted nuthatch has a tendency to nest in old woodpecker cavities.
-However, when secondary cavities are limited, the white-breasted nuthatch may excavate its own nest.
-This is energetically costly, and may take a female up to 18 days to create.
+However, when secondary cavities are limited, it may excavate its own nest.
+This is energetically costly, and can take a female up to 18 days to create.

 Once a suitable cavity is found or created, the female will begin building the nest from within.
 Using a variety of natural materials, such as pine needles, animal fur, grass and shredded bark, she’ll line the cavity ready for egg laying.